US, Pakistan face each other again on Afghanistan threats - NewsBreak

 Pakistani Foreign Minister Shah Mahmood Qureshi noted this week that Islamabad had cooperated with U.S. requests to facilitate peace talks before the Taliban takeover and that it had agreed to U.S. military requests throughout the war.

-“We have often been criticized for not doing enough,” Qureshi told The Associated Press on Wednesday.
+“We have often been criticized for not doing enough,” Qureshi .
 “But we’ve not been appreciated enough for having done what was done.”

 Qureshi would not directly answer whether Pakistan would allow the basing of surveillance equipment or overflight of drones.